SUSE Technical Support Handbook

 |Scheduled Stand-by||Remote assistance with scheduled work such as upgrades and migrations; sold in four-hour blocks and includes one planning call|

 |Health Checks||A proactive, in-depth analysis of your environment by a senior engineer to provide you with feedback on how to optimize your system and ensure a stable, well-managed environment.|

 If you need to maintain your current SUSE operating system version beyond general product support timeframes, preserving the stability and security of your data center, you may want to consider the benefits of the Long Term Service Pack Support program.

 Hours of coverage and response times are determined by your subscription level.

-By engaging SUSE consulting and our partners, you can leverage your investment, meet budgetary constraints and stay ahead of the competition.
-The SUSE consulting team builds systems using cutting-edge technology to deploy key business applications running on the Linux platform.
-When SUSE and its partners help you set up your environment following best practices and cutting-edge knowledge, you have fewer support issues.
+By engaging SUSE Consulting or a SUSE Partner, you can leverage your investment, meet budgetary constraints and stay ahead of the competition.
+The SUSE Consulting team builds systems using cutting-edge technology to deploy key business applications running on the Linux platform.
+With SUSE and its partners helping you to set up your environment by following best practices and cutting-edge knowledge, you will have fewer support issues.

 Get the most from your product investment by training your staff to leverage features that will help you stay ahead of the competition, and by ensuring your environment is optimized and stable when managed by knowledgeable staff.

 SUSE Linux Enterprise Server with Expanded Support

 If you are running more than one type of Linux in your environment, choose the #1-rated Linux support for your mixed Linux deployment.
 We will support your SUSE and other qualified Linux environment with SUSE Linux Enterprise Server with Expanded Support.